Glycine: The secret of longevity

 Glycine is increasingly recognised for its potential in promoting longevity and reducing the effects of ageing.
-This small amino acid plays vital roles in various biological functions, influencing overall health and lifespan.
+This small amino acid plays a fundamental role in various biological functions.
+It therefore influences overall health and lifespan.

 What is glycine?

-Glycine is also an inhibitory neurotransmitter in the central nervous system.
-It helps regulate neuronal excitability, contributing to healthy brain function and modulating mood and sleep.
+Not forgetting that glycine is also a neurotransmitter, as it can cross the blood-brain barrier and play an inhibitory role in the central nervous system.
+It helps regulate neuronal excitability.
+This property not only contributes to healthy brain function, but also modulates mood and sleep.

 What are the biological functions of glycine?